Person Comes to Reddit After Getting Roasted About Carrying Dog Poop Around Until They Get Back to Their Personal Trash Can

 To alleviate the stress associated with social norms, pet owners can benefit from fostering a supportive network with other pet owners who share similar values.
 Engaging in open conversations about the challenges of pet care can create a sense of belonging and mutual understanding.
 Additionally, establishing personal rituals that prioritize responsible pet ownership, regardless of social perception, can empower individuals to make choices that align with their values rather than societal expectations.
 This shift can lead to a more fulfilling experience as a pet owner.

-This is a pretty simple comment but they said it well and straightforward.
-Ultimately this is what we agree with for sure.
+This is a pretty simple comment, but they said it well and straightforwardly.
+Ultimately, this is what we agree with for sure.

-The water bottle thing is much different than dog poop being thrown in your trash.
+The water bottle issue is much different than dog poop being thrown in your trash.

 Psychologists emphasize the importance of self-acceptance in navigating social pressures.
 When individuals can embrace their choices without fear of judgment, it fosters a more authentic experience.
 Practicing mindfulness can help individuals remain grounded, focusing on their values rather than external expectations.
 This approach not only reduces anxiety but also promotes a healthier relationship with one's responsibilities as a pet owner.

-We aren't sure why this would be normalized anyway, but we get that other communities to have different rules.
+We aren't sure why this would be normalized anyway, but we understand that other communities have different rules.
 However, OP would never be TA for not throwing their dog's poop into someone else's trash bin.

 Analysis & Alternative Approaches